siven76/docker-magento/README.md

 4. Add an entry to `/etc/hosts` with your custom domain: `10.254.254.254 magento2.test` (assuming the domain  you want to setup is `magento2.test`).
 Be sure to use a `.test` tld, as `.localhost` and `.dev` will present issues with domain resolution.

 5. Start your Docker containers with: `./bin/start`.
+This will create a db.env file on first run, based on the name of your folder (`magento2`) removing the `.test` part of the folder name.

 6. Run Magento's setup install process with the command: `./bin/setup`.
 Feel free to edit this file to your liking; the `base-url` value will be taken from the folder name.
 Also, be sure to setup [Composer Authentication](https://github.com/markoshust/docker-magento#composer-authentication) before initiating the setup script.